Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Incentives and the Power of Two Choices

 \subsection{The Two-Choice Model and Its Steady-State Analysis}

-We consider a symmetric model with $N$ stations and $s$ bikes per station.
+We consider an homogeneous model with $N$ stations and $s$ bikes per station.
 As before, users arrive at rate $\lambda$ in each station and take a bike if the station is not empty.
 Otherwise, they leave the system.
-When a user chooses her destination, instead of choosing one station, she picks two stations at random and goes to the one that hosts the lower number of bikes.
+When a user chooses her destination, instead of choosing one station, she picks two stations at random, travels and returns the bike to the one that has the lowest number of bikes available.

 Let $u_k(t)$ be the proportion of stations with $k$ or more bikes at time $t$ ($k\in\{0\dots K\}$) \emph{i.e.}, $u_k(t)=y_k(t)+\dots+y_K(t)$.
 The state of the system can be described by the vector $(u_k(t))_{k\in \{0,\ldots K\}}$ that is such that $u_K(t)\le u_{K-1}(t)\le \dots \le u_0(t)=1$.